ycpcs/cs320-spring2022/assign/assign01.md

 In your description of the system, include sketches of what the user interface will look like.

 **What language(s) and programming environment will you use?** My **strong** recommendation is to use Java and Eclipse, using Java servlets and Java Server Pages (JSPs).
-Although you may use client-side JavaScript (JS), I do **not** recommend taking that on, as we will not be covering it in this class, and you will already be inundated with several other new languages and technologies.
-Also do **not** try to implement a game, as previous history has shown that game development for this class has a low-rate (<5% chance) of success (creating an interesting, playable game).
+It is likely that you will end up using client-side JavaScript (JS), but we will NOT be covering that topic in this course.
+JavaScript will provide a great opportunity for slef-learning.
+I also strongly discourage attempting to implement a game (except for those included in the project suggestions), as previous history has shown that game development for this class has a low-rate (<5% chance) of success (creating an interesting, playable game).

 I **strongly** recommend that you discuss your idea with me before you submit your proposal.